-6. Rankings based on points earned against top four group finishers.
+7. Ranking based on points earned against top four group finishers.
 This tiebreaker will not be used if four (4) or fewer teams comprise the group.
-If number of games is unequal, then points percentage applies.
+If number of games is unequal, then point percentage applies.

-9. FIFA Fair Play - Team with fewest disciplinary points in League games, (If number of games is unequal, points will be divided by games played to arrive at a common basis for comparison.)
+10. FIFA Fair Play – Team with fewest disciplinary points in League games.
+(If number of games is unequal, points will be divided by games played to arrive at a common basis for comparison.)

-B. Should more than two (2) teams involved have played each other an unequal number of times, this tiebreaker will be skipped.
+B. Should more than two (2) teams involved have played an unequal amount of total games this tie breaker will be skipped.

 C. Game Average = Tie Breaker / number of games played (i.e. goals scored / number of games played).